Updated: Jan 6

 We oftentimes deny the power of beauty standards and the privilege that is awarded to non-fat Black Women.
 Was it palatable to show Hamer as thin and lighter-skinned?

-Funky Dineva, Youtube Personality, makes some uncomfortable statements.
+Funky Dineva, Youtube Personality, made some uncomfortable statements.
 He recalls a conversation with his friend, referring to Stacey Abrams as “Mammy”.

 “When fat Black Women don’t strive to be the standard of beauty it confuses people about who we are,” says Belle.
 “Everyone expects us to have a glow up and when that glow up doesn’t appeal to whiteness, we are seen as defiant.
 When we don’t cater to the male gaze, it is seen as a missed opportunity to be sexy.”
 She also states that across multiple communities her brilliance is “ based on her looks and they don’t want to see a Mammy”.